acroscopic/AutoMailer/README.md

-# RoutineManager
+# AutoMailer

-This is a script I use to remind me to do the things I try to do every day.
-It sends me emails every morning so that I can swipe them off my phone or delete them from my computer.
-I use my raspberry pi to have the script running in the background.
+This is a script I made to remind me to do daily tasks, and I also use it as a todo list.
+It sends me emails in morning so that I can swipe them off my phone or delete them from my computer.
+It can be used with a headless raspberry pi, or with crontab.
+There is also a file reminder.py which can be used to send one off emails.